-Sometimes the most difficult thing that parents need to do is to allow their student to find his own way.
+Sometimes the most difficult thing that parents need to do is to allow their student to find their own way.
 The first few weeks of college are one of those times when you, as a parent, may feel somewhat helpless.
-Just when you want to do everything that you can to help your student, you feel you need to hold back.
-But there are a few things that you can do that will help you help your student to make the adjustment that he needs.
+Just when you want to do everything that you can to help your student, you need to hold back.
+But there are a few things that you can do that will help you help your student to make the adjustment that they need.

-- Insist that she not come home for the first six weeks.
-This may be one of the hardest things to do, but try to encourage your student to stay on campus and work at creating her new life.
+- Insist that your student not come home for the first six weeks.
+This may be one of the hardest things to do, but try to encourage your student to stay on campus and work at creating a new life.
 Of course, you will need to use your judgment, and it is certainly appropriate for your student to come home for a significant family event, but when possible, staying on campus will help.

 - Connect with your student through Skype or Facetime if you can.
 Although texting, e-mails, and phone conversations are good, seeing each other’s faces may help.

 - If your student is homesick, and if you are close enough, make a trip and take your student out for part of a day or for dinner.
-This will allow you to connect and see each other, but the student will not be coming home.
-He will have the opportunity to show you around his school as he is settling in as well.
+This will allow you to connect and see each other, but your student will not be coming home.
+They will have the opportunity to show you around the school as well.